conorpp/conorpp.github.com/_posts/2017-10-08-u2f-zero-year-in-review.md

 ![](/assets/images/u2f-zero-2/reviews.png)

-And people left reviews.
-Mostly good reviews, too.
+And people left mostly good reviews.
 I wasn't sure if people would leave good reviews since it's just a cheap token with no case.
-But it's very clear from the listing that is what it is.
+But it's very clear from the listing what it is.
 So most people will know what they are purchasing -- and as long as it does a good job fulfilling that image -- it has the potential for good reviews.
 I think that was an important takeaway.